-- It is extremely crucial to monitor what all a container can access, system resources that it consumes and the Kernel requirements of containers.
+- It is extremely crucial to monitor what a container can access, the system resources that it consumes, and the Kernel requirements of containers.
 Such activities are supervised primarily by control groups and namespaces that are fundamental components of container security and need to be configured in a timely manner.

 - It is important to monitor who has access to what in order to prevent access control attacks.
 Modifications in container settings, configurations, and behavior also need to be monitored on a regular basis.

 - The most basic precaution that you can take to avoid image-based attacks on your containers is to always check for signatures on any image that you download and make sure that they are from trusted sources.
 Besides you may also use trustworthy image scanning tools like Docker, Clair, Anchore, etc.

 - The automation of processes like auditing, behavior profiling, and authorization, among others, can prove beneficial for the early detection of root kernel attacks.
 Moreover, the hardening of kernels is a useful practice to avoid such attacks.

 - The use of container-specific OS, proper hosting of containers on a host OS kernel, network traffic separation, and using third-party applications for container security are some more measures that fortify the security of containers.